Dwork families and $\mathcal{D}$-modules: Inductive process

-\begin{prop} For each $n\geq1$, $K_n$ is concentrated in degrees $-(n-1),\ldots,0$, $\HH^i(K_n)\cong\bigoplus_{a=1}^{e_n}\KK_{a/e_n}^{\binom{n}{i+n-1}}$ for all $-(n-1)\leq i\leq-1$ and in degree zero, we have an exact sequence of the form
+\begin{prop} For each $n\geq1$, $K_n$ is concentrated in degrees $-(n-1),\ldots,0$, $\cH^iK_n\cong\bigoplus_{a=1}^{e_n}\cK_{a/e_n}^{\binom{n}{i+n-1}}$ for all $-(n-1)\leq i\leq-1$ and in degree zero, we have an exact sequence of the form

-where $\GG_n$ is a $\DD_{\gm}$-module of Euler-Poincaré characteristic $-1$, without any constant composition factor. \end{prop} \begin{proof} As with the proof of the previous proposition, let us assume that $e_n=1$.
-The general case can be easily deduced from this particular one.
-The statement is an improvement of the first point of proposition \ref{cociente}, and in fact, to prove the part regarding the zeroth cohomology we only need to show that $\HH^{0}(K_n)$ has only $n$ copies of $\OO_{\gm}$ as composition factors, appearing as a quotient, defining the $\GG_n$ as the $\DD$-module with which we take such a quotient.
+where $\cG_n$ is a $\cD_{\gm}$-module of Euler-Poincaré characteristic $-1$, without any constant composition factor. \end{prop} \begin{proof} Acting in the same way as in the proof of Proposition \ref{homogeneo}, let us assume that $e_n=1$; the general case can be easily deduced from this particular one.
+The statement is an improvement of that of Proposition \ref{cociente}.
+To prove the part regarding the zeroth cohomology we only need to show that $\cH^{0}K_n$ has only $n$ copies of $\cO_{\gm}$ as composition factors, appearing then all of them as a quotient, defining the $\cG_n$ as the $\cD$-module with which we take such a quotient.

-To deal in a better way with the cohomologies of $K_n$, let us separate the copies of $\OO_{\gm}$ from the semisimplification of the rest of composition factors, such that $\HH^i(K_n)^{\text{ss}}=\OO^{c_i}\oplus G_i$, that is to say, we will denote by $G_i$ the direct sum of the nonconstant composition factors of $\HH^i(K_n)$.
+To deal in a better way with the cohomologies of $K_n$, let us separate the copies of $\cO_{\gm}$ from the semisimplification of the rest of composition factors, such that $\left(\cH^iK_n\right)^{\text{ss}}=\cO^{c_i}\oplus G_i$, that is to say, we will denote by $G_i$ the direct sum of the nonconstant composition factors of $\cH^iK_n$.

-It is straightforward to deduce that $\HH^i(K_n)=0$ for every $i\notin\{-n,\ldots,0\}$ decomposing $\lambda_n$ as the graph immersion followed by the $(n+1)$-th projection.
+It is straightforward to deduce that $\cH^iK_n=0$ for every $i\notin\{-n,\ldots,0\}$ decomposing $\lambda_n$ as the graph immersion followed by the second projection.
 Following the spirit of the section, let us proceed inductively in $n$ to find the $c_i$ and the $G_i$.
-If $n=1$ we already have everything proved at lemma \ref{inicio} and proposition \ref{cociente}, so let us go for the general case assuming that we know $K_{n-1}$.
-Remember that we have the distinguished triangle
+If $n=1$ we have already proved everything at Lemma \ref{inicio} and Proposition \ref{cociente}, so let us go for the general case assuming that we know $K_{n-1}$.
+Remember that we have the distinguished triangle \ref{trianguloclave}

 Let us calculate its long exact sequence of cohomology.
-Using that $(\pi_2\phi)^+$ is an exact functor of $\DD$-modules and lemma \ref{descdirec}, we get an exact sequence for any $i$ of the form
+Using that $(\pi_2\phi)^+$ is an exact functor of $\cD$-modules and Lemma \ref{descdirec}, we get an exact sequence for any $i$ of the form